'Got to get out of here': Officials release harrowing 911 calls from condo collapse – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tina Burnside, Kelsie Smith, Rebekah Riess and Faith Karimi contributed to this report.
+CNN’s Aya Elamroussi, Tina Burnside, Kelsie Smith, Rebekah Riess and Faith Karimi contributed to this report.

 Comments